michalklempa/docker-nifi-registry/README.md

    * [Two-Way SSL with Client Certificates](https://nifi.apache.org/docs/nifi-registry-docs/html/administration-guide.html#security-configuration)
    * [Lightweight Directory Access Protocol (LDAP)](https://nifi.apache.org/docs/nifi-registry-docs/html/administration-guide.html#ldap_identity_provider)
    * [Kerberos](https://nifi.apache.org/docs/nifi-registry-docs/html/administration-guide.html#kerberos_identity_provider)

+## Image flavours
+Since 0.5.0, there are several flavours of the image depending on the tag you choose.
+Versioning is as follows.
+Every release is tagged with version: <upstream-version>-<packaging-version.<flavour>.
+Upstream versions currently are: 0.4.0, 0.5.0 and 0.6.0.
+For every version, we tag also the shortened form: 0.5 and 0.6 respectively and also update a tag '0'.

+So you can choose, to use image for example: 0.6.0-03.plain, which is upstream 0.6.0, third re-packaging attempt (maybe some packaging bugs, see the changelog) and flavour plain.

+Flavours:
+ - plain: no UID:GID set (running as root), env var templating TURNED OFF.
+   Example tag: 0.6.0-plain.
+Environmental variables regarding the git cloning are used, but no configuration files are overwritten by startup scripts.
+   You have to provide configuration files by mounting from outside.
+   Useful for kubernetes deployment with configuration provided as mounted files or config maps, see [Providing configuration by mounting files](#providing-configuration-by-mounting-files)
+ - default: no UID:GID set (running as root), ENV var templaping is turned ON.
+   Example tag: 0.6.0-default.
+   In version 0.4.0 this was the `-root` flavored image.
+   Running under root privileges, but all env vars are template rendered as described in this documentation.
+ - no flavour indicator: UID:GID set to nifi:nifi (1000:1000), ENV variables templating is ON.
+   This is the 'user-friendly' default for new users, works out-of-the-box.

 ## Environment variables templating into nifi-registry.properties
 All environment variables are templated into `conf/nifi-registry.properties` values